-Listings, How to Get the Discounts, and FAQs
+LISTINGS, How to Get the Discounts, and FAQs about HER Helmet Thursdays

-A. Listings – Quick Reference Guide to all participating spots
+A. Listings: Quick Reference Guide, which lists all participating spots

 C. How to get the discounts